-In this article we will learn how to inject meat with marinade the right way.
+In this article we will learn the best way to inject meat with marinade.
 We’ll cover where to inject marinade, how to inject the marinade, how to prepare your marinade for better injecting, and how much to inject to get the best moisture retention and flavor permeation throughout the meat.
 Marinating you meats is a process that takes a lot of time and doesn’t have as profound of an effect.
 Injecting meat with marinade will enhance flavor, increase moisture, and tenderize otherwise bland, dry, and tough meat.
 For meat that isn’t bland, dry, and tough it will elevate it even more but this is a great technique for enhancing meats that normally aren’t as appealing.
-Continue reading to learn more about how to inject meat with marinade.
+Continue reading to learn more about injecting meat with marinade.

 Where to inject your marinade